prasannanegalur/Udacity-DEND-Capstone-Accidents/README.md

 The data model consists of 8 dimension and 2 fact tables.
 The Data Model is as below:
 ![Data-Model](https://github.com/prasannanegalur/Udacity-DEND-Capstone-Accidents/tree/master/images/Data_Model.jpg)

-## Design of Data Pipelines
+## Design of Data Pipeline
 The data pipeline is created in Apache Airflow.
-Below are the various stages -
+Below are the various steps.
 * Generate airport codes file
 * Create tables in the local postgres database (src, stg and core tables)
 * Load the src tables using the source datasets (.csv files)
 * Insert data into stg tables using the data from src tables
 * Insert data into lkp/dim tables
 * Insert data into fact tables
+* Create necessary index on the tables to improve query performance
-* Include data quality checks (row counts and duplicate rows validations)
+* Include data quality checks at appropriate stages (row counts and duplicate rows validation)

 Below is the snapshot of the pipeline -
 ![Airflow-DAG](https://github.com/prasannanegalur/Udacity-DEND-Capstone-Accidents/tree/master/images/ETL_Pipeline.jpg)

-## Handling Special Scenarios
+## Handling of Special Scenarios

 ### If the data was increased by 100x.

-As the size increases, handling data from local csv files may not be feasible.
-In that case, moving the files to Amazon S3 and loading them using Spark would be a better option.
+Loading of data from local csv files may not be feasible.
+In that case, moving the source files to Amazon S3 and loading them using Spark would be a better option.

-### If the pipelines would be run on a daily basis by 7 am every day.
+### If the pipelines were run on a daily basis by 7AM.

-This can be handled using the existing Airflow DAG using the scheduling feature of Airflow.
+This can be handled using the existing Airflow DAG using the scheduling features of the Airflow.

 ### If the database needed to be accessed by 100+ people.

-Local postgresql database may not be able to handle the load of 100+ people.
-In that case instead of using local postgresql, using Amazon redshift would be able to handle this as redshift has clustering abilities and is highly scalable.
+Local postgresql database may not be able to handle the load of 100+ concurrent users.
+In that case, using Amazon Redshift would resolve this scenario as Redshift has clustering abilities and is highly scalable.